Learn to Skate

 The Rinks - Poway ICE has group classes for all ages and abilities.
 Even if you have never skated previously, there is an entry level class just perfect for you.
 These sessions are open to youth and adult participants of all skill levels, with classes tailored to general skating, figure skating, and hockey paths.
 Space is limited and spots fill quick.
 View more information below and secure your spot!

-• Registration opens December 6
+• Registration opens April 1

-• Registration closes March 9
+• Registration closes May 4

 Join the Learn to Skate interest list to receive information on upcoming sessions.

-Winter Session Information
+Spring Session Information

-Winter Session 1 Dates:
+Spring Session Dates:

-• Fridays: February 23; March 1, 8, 15, 22 & 29; April 5 & 12
+• Wednesdays: April 24; May 1, 8, 15, 22 & 29; June 5 & 12

 • There are no credits, refunds or makeups permitted, outside of the makeup class, without express permission from Kristen Perdue, Skating School Lead